odysseyindia/odyssey-tours/content/english/tim/itineraries/gujarat/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/early-morning-heritage-walk-from-house-of-mg/
-        title: Early morning heritage walk from House of MG
+        title: Early morning heritage walk of Ahmedabad
         content: >-
-          You join a group of like-minded travellers on an early-morning guided group walk through the narrow lanes of the historic Old City of Ahmeadbad.
-This is a fascinating maze of crowded bazaars, residential areas and subterranean stepwells.
-At the end of the 2-hour walk, you return to the hotel for a late breakfast.
+          You join a morning guided group walk through the narrow atmospheric lanes of the historic Old City.
+This is a fascinating maze of crowded bazaars, exquisitely carved facades, temples, subterranean stepwells, and even a secret passageway.
+You first walk through a Hindu-dominated area, then a section dominated by Jains, then finally to the Muslim market area to end at the city's largest mosque.
         date: ''
         etd: ''
         duration: ''
       - type: excursion
         url: >-
           /destinations/india/states/gujarat/cities/ahmedabad/excursions/afternoon-visit-to-gandhis-sabarmati-ashram-and-law-garden-market/
-        title: Afternoon visit to Gandhi's Sabarmati Ashram & Law Garden Market
+        title: Afternoon visit to Gandhi's Sabarmati Ashram and Law Garden Market
         content: >-
-          Alongside the Sabaramati River, the Ashram was the home of Mahatma Gandhi from 1915 to 1930, and the seeds of India’s Independence campaign were sown here.
+          Alongside the Sabarmati River, the Ashram was the home of Mahatma Gandhi from 1915 to 1930, and the seeds of India's Independence campaign were sown here.
 His simple living quarters are maintained exactly as they were at that time.
 There is also a museum dedicated to his life.

-          The nearby Law Garden Market operates from late afternoon and has stalls selling colourful local fabrics, as well as a “food street” with local fast food outlets - the kulfi falooda is highly recommended at the end of a hot day.
+          The nearby Law Garden Market operates from late afternoon and has stalls selling colourful local fabrics, as well as a "food street" with local fast food outlets - the kulfi falooda is highly recommended at the end of a hot day.
         date: ''